 Wright, too, came from the South, moving with his mother from Mississippi to Memphis to Chicago where he found work with the post office despite having just seven years of school.
 In time he would become the poet of the Great Migration, as Isabel Wilkerson writes in The Warmth of Other Suns (the title comes from Wright).

-What struck me in their letters and writings as I researched Soul of a People was how that moment in Chicago allowed them to connect with other writers across conventional divides of race, gender, age and education.
+What struck me in their letters and writings as I researched Soul of a People was how that moment in Chicago connected them with other writers across divides of race, gender, age and education.

-The Chicago office, Walker wrote later in Richard Wright: Daemonic Genius, fostered “what nobody believed was possible at that time — a renaissance of the arts and American culture… and some of the most valued friendships in the literary history of the period.”
+The Chicago office, Walker later wrote, fostered “what nobody believed was possible at that time — a renaissance of the arts and American culture… and some of the most valued friendships in the literary history of the period.”
 She said in that moment she saw an end to the “long isolation of the Negro artist.”

 Their story unfolds against a backdrop of suspicion and controversy that swirled around the Writers’ Project, as Texas congressman Martin Dies led a congressional investigation by the House Committee Investigating Un-American Activities.
 In 1939 he brought his investigation to Chicago, interrogating witnesses and raiding offices across the city.
 When Dies brandished what he claimed was a list of suspected un-Americans in Chicago, it included 514 milkmen, 144 newspaper reporters, 112 lawyers, and 161 radio workers – people just as likely to be on a list of interviews by the WPA writers for publication in the American Guides.